 So, on with the show.

 Like any worthwhile undertaking, a good weight loss program will benefit from a morsel of considered preparation.
 Your body is your best friend.
 You need to treat it respectfully, lovingly, gently.
 You need to prepare it for the dark tunnel it's about to enter.

 Can you imagine the shock of arriving at a Sunday afternoon and discovering there's NO SUGAR?
 Without warning?
 No, my friends, that's not the way it's done.
 You sit with your body, lovingly feed it the sugar it so deeply desires, and talk softly and tenderly to it about the tribulations that lie ahead.
 You say you are there for it, you are there with it, that you will share its pain.
-Doing this will not lessen the coming agonies, but the feelings of understanding and trust you establish between you and your body will make the burden so much lighter.
+Doing this will not lessen the coming agonies, but the feelings of understanding and trust you establish between you and your body will make the burden so much easier to bear.

 The two of you can sit together and make a list of all the sacrifices you will be making for each other.
 The saturated fats, the excessive carbs, the vast quantities of alcohol you will no longer share; these things need to be laid out and mourned.
 The long days and weeks of whole grain breads, cucumber sandwiches, and life-draining tofu and soyburgers; they, too, need to be acknowledged, addressed, and faced down.
 A project as serious as weight loss should be undertaken with earnest sincerity.
 You and your body need to face it as a team, as a single unit, in positive and supportive ways.

 That way, when you find yourself double-fisting hamburgers and fries on diet day four, nobody is blaming anyone.

 To supplement my weight loss program, I decided to go to England on vacation.